vypivshiy/scrape-schema/docs/usage.md

 assert Annotated == Sc  # OK
 ```

->[!note] typing.Annotated does not guarantee type correctness at runtime, it is intended to indicate to
+> typing.Annotated does not guarantee type correctness at runtime, it is intended to indicate to
 > the static type checker and IDE the intended type.

 ```python